-The workshop thanked all the presenters for the information provided in Section 3.2.
-It agreed the value of long-term data sets from strandings investigations and necropsy (such as those from Canaries and Germany) in establishing impacts from marine debris and encouraged that such studies should continue.
+The workshop thanked all the presenters for the information provided in Item 3.2.
+It agreed the value of long-term data sets from strandings investigations and necropsy (such as those from the Canaries and Germany) in establishing impacts from marine debris and encouraged that such studies should continue.

-Participants discussed the importance of strandings networks, the need for capacity development to help establish these in parts of the world where there is no coordinated strandings response and need for strengthening in several places (for example, in Germany a gap in strandings data was attributed to a lack of strandings network coverage for the Baltic Sea, and a general lack of monitoring of pinniped strandings).
-They agreed on the need for better protocols for strandings investigation and necropsy, including for close observations of the gastrointestinal tract to identify any impacts arising from marine debris ingestion (including presence of microscopic or macroscopic lesions) and establishment of cause of death.
-(Further discussion on protocols for necropsy is found in Sections 3.2 and Sections 4 and 5).
+Participants discussed the importance of strandings networks, the need for capacity development to help establish these in parts of the world where there is no coordinated strandings response and need for strengthening in several places (e.g. in Germany a gap in strandings data was attributed to a lack of strandings network coverage for the Baltic Sea, and a general lack of monitoring of pinniped strandings).
+They agreed on the need for better protocols for strandings investigation and necropsy, including for close observations of the GIT to identify any impacts arising from marine debris ingestion (including presence of microscopic or macroscopic lesions) and establishment of cause of death.
+(Further discussion on protocols for necropsy is is to found in Items 3.2 and Items 4 and 5).